How to Create a Science Brochure Template in InDesign

-In this tutorial you’ll learn how to create a science brochure template with a colorful, on-trend style.
+In this tutorial, you’ll learn how to create a science brochure template with a colorful, on-trend style.
 You’ll pick up pro tips on how to make a brochure in InDesign, customising the design with your own content and preparing it for printing.

 1. How to Set Up the Brochure Template in InDesign